 Marriage is a legally binding contract, and people often don’t realise the full extent of what this means until they are dealing with issues further on in the relationship.

-Many couples are now choosing to put in place prenuptial agreements as a means of recording the division of assets and making the separation process as transparent as possible, should they break up in the future.
-By doing this, each party ensures their assets are protected if the worst happens.
+Many couples are now choosing to put in place prenuptial agreements as a means of making the separation process as transparent as possible, should they break up in the future.
+By doing this, each party ensures their assets and possessions are protected if the worst happens.

-Our experienced team of family law solicitors in Cheshire can assist you with preparing your prenuptial agreement.
+Our experienced Prenuptial Agreement Solicitors in Cheshire can assist you with preparing your prenuptial agreement.

 We’ll discuss your unique circumstances and provide expert advice on available options.
 We help to negotiate the terms with your partner's lawyers or with your partner directly to make sure your interests are protected should you divorce.